I am a homesteader, and I've raised about 40 rare chicken breeds. I love sharing information about these beautiful

 Dorking History and Background

 If you have ever wondered about this ancient and graceful breed, read on.
 According to Storey's Guide to Poultry Breeds, the five-toed fowl believed to be ancestors of the Silver Grey Dorkings have been known in England for over 2,000 years.

 The Roman writer, Columella, writes of a square short-legged five-toed chicken brought to Britain by the Legions of Julius Caesar 54 BCE.
-I believe they were bred and renowned as a fine table bird especially in the South of England.
+I believe they were bred and renowned as fine table birds, especially in the South of England.

 Dorking Breed Qualities

 - They are primarily and historically a white-skinned meat breed, though they lay a fair few round white eggs.

 - They are prized for their tasty white meat and are a gourmet favourite.
 In heritage chicken meat taste-offs, they are usually in the top three and usually win.

 - The long brick-shaped body means there is a good amount of meat on each bird.
 The length of the breast, along with its curve, means they are actually easier to eat whole than breasted out.